 In carrying out its collection development activities, JMU Libraries adheres to the principles expressed in the American Library Association’s Library Bill of Rights.

-In building and managing collections, JMU Libraries relies on the expertise of its liaison librarians, who are responsible for the full life-cycle of collection management from point of selection to withdrawal.
+In building and managing collections, JMU Libraries relies on the expertise of its liaison librarians, who are responsible for the full lifecycle of collection management from selection to withdrawal.
 Each liaison librarian is responsible for primary selection in one or more subject areas.
 Liaison librarians interact with departmental faculty and students in selecting materials that reflect and anticipate changing curriculum needs, faculty research interests, and disciplinary trends.

 - quality of material

 All acquisitions of resources must adhere to Commonwealth of Virginia and JMU Procurement guidelines and audit requirements.

 JMU Libraries welcomes gifts that enhance the existing collection.
 Selection standards and guidelines for both purchased and donated materials are the same.
 Once accepted, JMU Libraries reserves the right to decide on the final disposition of gifts.
 For more information, please refer to the more on the JMU Libraries gift policy.

 Periodic review and withdrawal of materials from the collection ensures that collections remain both current and authoritative and match user needs.